m2aia/mitk-docker/README.md

 mitk-docker
 ===========

-This project provides a utilities to run Docker commands from within MITK and Docker based processing views.
+This project provides utilities to run Docker commands from within MITK and Docker based processing views.

 Features
 --------